 - Set the water heater thermostat’s temperature to 120 degrees Fahrenheit or less.
 If you ever leave home for an extended period of time, consider turning the temperature down before you leave.

 - Always keep an eye out for pooling water around the base of the heater’s tank.
 Catching small leaks before they become big ones will help save you a lot of money and trouble.

-If you’re interested in upgrading your home’s current water heater, give the team at Mike Diamond a call.
+If your water heater is leaking or you’re interested in upgrading your to a more energy efficient water heater, give the team at Mike Diamond a call.
 Our experts can help you choose the right make, model, and size for your home.
 Not only that, but we can install as quickly and efficiently as possible.